chocolatey/chocolatey-ansible/README.md

 | :----------------------------------------------: |
 | [![Build Status][pipeline-badge]][pipeline-link] |

-This repo hosts the `chocolatey.chocolatey` Ansible Collection.

-The collection includes the modules required to configure Chocolatey, as well as manage packages on Windows using Chocolatey.
+The `chocolatey.chocolatey` Ansible Collection includes the modules required to configure Chocolatey, as well as manage packages on Windows using Chocolatey.

+## Ansible version compatibility

+This collection has been tested against the following Ansible versions:
+**>=2.9, 2.10, 2.11, 2.12**

 ## Installation and Usage